YinJC/uk-tex-faq/FAQ-textflow.md

----
-layout: page
-title: Flowing text around figures
+# Flowing text around figures
----

 There are several LaTeX packages that purport to do this, but they all have their limitations because the TeX machine isn't really